maiacodes/petitioncounter/README.md

 For `PREFIX=`, you can enter the prefix for commands.
 This is an optional variable, if you don't enter anything it will default to `-`

 5) Finally, run `node out/index.js` to start the bot.

+## Reporting issues and requesting features.
+You can report issues using [GitHub issues](https://github.com/maiacodes/petitioncounter/issues) Just choose an issue template and follow it!

+## Pull requests policy.
+If you're proficient at TypeScript, feel free to make changes following my structure and open a pull request for it to be merged with master.
+I'm happy with most changes as long as they're consistant with the strucutre of the bot.
+Thanks!